 You’ve probably experienced the frustration of trying to stack pans that don’t exactly fit together.
 Or maybe you’ve tried forcing them to fit (only to end up scratching your pans).

-Here’s a smarter way to stack your pans and keeps them organized (You can also turn them on their sides with their handles facing out if you choose):
+Here’s a smarter way to stack your pans and keep them organized.
+You can also turn them on their sides with their handles facing out if you choose.